Alien-Worlds/docs/docs/02- Antelope smart-contracts/02- alien worlds-smart-contracts/03- mining.md

   * uint64: current land

 ### <BlockExplorerTableLinks contract="m.federation" table="bags"/>
 stores all the NFTs owned and locked by an account while they are used mining.
-This relates to te cooldown of mining tools.
+This relates to the cooldown of mining tools.
   * name: account
   * vector: items
   * bool: locked